ductsoup/IIoT-Shop-Air-Monitor/README.md

 Continuously cycle the matrix through a color wheel.

 ## Diffusers
 The Neopixel matrix is very bright but also directional.
 To disperse the light add an optional diffuser.
-There are two styles; one that fits inside over the LED matrix the enclosure and another mounted outside.
+There are two styles; one that fits inside over the LED matrix and another attached to the enclosure.
 APLA Natural works well, t-glase is also an option.

 ![alt text](/images/diffuser1.jpg)
 ![alt text](/images/diffuser4.jpg)